koliniaira/ASCU/README.md

-# Accessible Mobile Phone Controller for Unity
+# Accessible Mobile Phone Controller (ASCU) for Unity

 This folder contains a **web-based mobile controller** that lets a smartphone act as an **accessible input device** for a Unity game.
 The phone sends high-level gestures (swipes, taps, holds) to Unity over WebSockets, and receives feedback (text-to-speech prompts, state changes) from Unity.